dialogs/dialog-botkit-module/readme.md

 ### Sending ActionGroups

 Send a message with an `actions` object.
-`actions` is one or multiple [ActionGroups](https://dialogs.github.io/js-bot-sdk/classes/actiongroup.html).
+The top level `actions` is an [ActionGroup](https://dialogs.github.io/js-bot-sdk/classes/actiongroup.html).

 Each `ActionGroup` contains multiple [Actions](https://dialogs.github.io/js-bot-sdk/classes/action.html) that can be either Buttons or Selects at the time of writing.